 - The Riverview Center, located beneath Henderson Dining Hall, provides a place for students to relax, socialize, or study. - The Pouch is located in front of Boswell along Glen Arven Ave.
-Students may purchase food here during business hours and enjoy some time visiting or studying. - Conn Gymnasium, located on the east side of the Hillsborough River, is open for athletic practices and general student use on select evenings.
+Students may enjoy some time visiting or studying. - Conn Gymnasium, located on the east side of the Hillsborough River, is open for athletic practices and general student use on select evenings.